silentz/cv_crop_disease/README.md

 ### Images

-First problem we face with this dataset &mdash; most of the images are small, there are still large images that need to be fed to the neural network which can only take images of fixed size.
-During this project I tested two approaches to solve this problem:
+First problem we face with this dataset &mdash; while most of the images are small, there are still large ones that need to be fed to the neural network which can only take images of fixed size.
+In this project I tested two approaches to solve this problem:

 1. Resize all images to make them equal-sized.
 This is a classical approach.
-It also approach has proven to be the most precise in this competition.
+It also has proven to be the most precise in this competition.
-The most accurate prediction model is based on it.
+My most accurate prediction model is based on it.
 Here is example of image transformed this way:
 <img src='readme_images/figure_5.png' width='700'>

 2. Crop `NxN` random squares from an image.
 This approach seems to be better than previous one, but in practice it gives worse results.
-This might happen because cropped images are too small for neural network to capture all details significant for prediction.
+This might happen because cropped images are too small for the neural network to capture all details significant for prediction.
 Here is example of image transformed this way:
 <img src='readme_images/figure_4.png' width='700'>